John Dunmore Lang: Educational endeavours

 Lang founded the Caledonian Academy in 1826, but it soon folded.
 He made a second visit to Britain in 1830–31 and recruited several teachers, as well as acquiring a library and equipment for a school he was to call the Australian College.
 It opened at the beginning of 1832 on land adjoining the Scots Church.
 It had considerable promise which was not realised due to Lang's lack of administrative ability and his failure to achieve more general support because of his own flaws of character and ability, particularly financial mismanagement.
 By 1840 it had only about 30 students.
 In 1842 the college became simply a day school for boys meeting elsewhere and was no more by 1852.
 Lang dreamed of heading an educational institution of standing.
 He was a supporter of the Presbyterian Theological College and of St Andrew's College within the University of Sydney, although he used his political influence to try and change the legislation and hoped in 1872 to be appointed its first principal.
 He was not appointed and in anger stated that St Andrew's College was "conceived in sin and brought forth in iniquity and certain to become a notorious failure".
 His portrait does, however, continue to hang in the college's Senior Common Room.

 Lang and journalism

 Lang returned from his third visit to Britain (1833–34) with more ministers and teachers, as well as a printing press and tradesmen to operate it.
 He commenced The Colonist in January 1835, which he used to promote his schemes, and attack those with whom he disagreed.
-While he was absent in Britain 1839–41, and until it ceased in 1840, Rev William McIntyre edited the paper and it reported impartially on matters then agitating the Presbyterian Church.
+While he was absent in Britain 1839–41, until it ceased in 1840, Rev William McIntyre edited the paper and it reported impartially on matters then agitating the Presbyterian Church.
 Lang commenced a new paper, The Colonial Observer, in October 1841, which ran until 1844.
 He also conducted The Press for a period in 1851.